MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 Technicians and inspectors can use Remote Assist on [HoloLens](https://docs.microsoft.com/hololens/hololens1-hardware), [HoloLens 2](https://docs.microsoft.com/hololens/hololens2-hardware), or AR-capable [Android](https://developers.google.com/ar/discover/supported-devices) and [iOS](https://www.apple.com/ios/augmented-reality/) mobile phones and tablets.

-Remote collaborators use the [Teams application on a Windows 10 PC](teams-pc-all.md) or a [Teams application on a mobile device](teams-mobile-all.md).
+Remote collaborators can use the [Teams application on a Windows 10 PC](teams-pc-all.md) or [Teams application on a mobile device](teams-mobile-all.md).

 Learn more about the [technical requirements](requirements.md) for deploying and using Remote Assist.